pradeepthalla80/grocery-share-frontend/replit.md

    - Modal-based design with full features
    - Conversation cards in grid layout
    - Unread count badges (red on avatar)
-   - Green border for conversations with unread messages
+   - Border for conversations with unread messages
    - Real-time polling at 5-second intervals

 ### ✅ Completed (Backend - Deployed on Render)